-While many predicted that funding for LGBTQ issues would drop in the wake of the big victory on marriage equality in 2015, there is still a lot more money out there for nonprofits in this space than was the case a decade ago.
-Some areas, such as trans issues and LGBTQ people of color, have attracted more attention from funders in recent years.
-There is also new funding available for work in the U.S. South and for global efforts to promote LGBTQ rights.
+While many predicted that funding for LGBTQ issues would decrease in the wake of marriage equality in 2015, there is more funding for nonprofits in this space than a decade ago.
+Related issues, such as transgender issues and LGBTQ people of color, have received increased funding attention in recent years.
+LGBTQ funding opportunities are also increasing in the Southeastern United States, as well as funding for global LGBTQ efforts.

 While LGBTQ philanthropy is still dominated by a few big players like the Arcus and Gill Foundations, the breadth and nature of donors involved in this area is expanding.
 Many corporations give money to LGBTQ issues through their philanthropic arms.
 More individual donors and family foundations are also entering this space, as well as community foundations.
 The funder profiles below are updated regularly and we often add additional funders.
 Only paid subscribers can access this resource (subscribe here).